Sukalevinit/CODECRAFT_GA_03/README.md

 * Learn how to tokenize and process text
 * Implement a simple word-level text generator
 * Practice working with dictionaries and random selection

 ---

-## 🤝 Contribution & Support

-This task was completed as part of the internship program at **CODECRAFT**.
-For questions or feedback, please reach out to your CODECRAFT mentor or project supervisor.

----